LibVega/Vega/README.md

 This library is inflenced primarily by the [Monogame](https://www.monogame.net/) project, but designed to map more closely to the underlying graphics API (Vulkan).
 The result is a library that can be picked up by relative beginners, but also rewards developers who are willing to get a bit dirty with optimizations and lower-level operations.

-Currently, Vega supports 64-bit Windows, Mac OSX, and Linux desktop applications.
+Currently, Vega supports 64-bit Windows, MacOS, and Linux desktop applications.
 Mobile and console support is expected, but desktop is the main focus until the library is nearing feature-complete.
 32-bit will not be supported.

 ## Dependencies